Aaron-Reyes-Rodriguez/Brevets-Time-Calc/README.md

 1. API representation

-      * http://<host:port>/listAll/csv should return all open and close times in CSV format
+      * http://<host:port>/listAll/csv - returns all open and close times in CSV format
-      * http://<host:port>/listOpenOnly/csv should return open times only in CSV format
+      * http://<host:port>/listOpenOnly/csv - returns open times only in CSV format
-      * http://<host:port>/listCloseOnly/csv should return close times only in CSV format
+      * http://<host:port>/listCloseOnly/csv - returns close times only in CSV format
-      * http://<host:port>/listAll/json should return all open and close times in JSON format
+      * http://<host:port>/listAll/json - returns all open and close times in JSON format
-      * http://<host:port>/listOpenOnly/json should return open times only in JSON format
+      * http://<host:port>/listOpenOnly/json - returns open times only in JSON format
-      * http://<host:port>/listCloseOnly/json should return close times only in JSON format
+      * http://<host:port>/listCloseOnly/json - returns close times only in JSON format

 1. A query parameter to get top "k" open and close times.
 For examples, see below.

-      * http://<host:port>/listOpenOnly/csv?top=3 should return top 3 open times only (in ascending order) in CSV format
+      * http://<host:port>/listOpenOnly/csv?top=3 - returns top 3 open times only (in ascending order) in CSV format
-      * http://<host:port>/listOpenOnly/json?top=5 should return top 5 open times only (in ascending order) in JSON format
+      * http://<host:port>/listOpenOnly/json?top=5 - returns top 5 open times only (in ascending order) in JSON format
-      * http://<host:port>/listCloseOnly/csv?top=6 should return top 5 close times only (in ascending order) in CSV format
+      * http://<host:port>/listCloseOnly/csv?top=6 - returns top 5 close times only (in ascending order) in CSV format
-      * http://<host:port>/listCloseOnly/json?top=4 should return top 4 close times only (in ascending order) in JSON format
+      * http://<host:port>/listCloseOnly/json?top=4 - returns top 4 close times only (in ascending order) in JSON format

 1. There is also a consumer program (made in php).
 It shows the examples from up above and some extra more.